zzhu33/scSplitter/README.md

 command:
 ```
-$home/FASTR python3 FASTR.py --ig True --f exampleInputNames.txt --i /home/FASTR_testing/fastqs --r /home/FASTR_testing/test_run --ind /home/STAR_indices/hg38/STAR
+$home/FASTR python3 scSplitter.py --ig True --f exampleInputNames.txt --i /home/scSplitter_testing/fastqs --r /home/scSplitter_testing/test_run --ind /home/STAR_indices/hg38/STAR
 ```
 The example run should take 4-10 minutes, depending on system hardware.

 ### Results
-Results will be written to `/home/FASTR_testing/test_run/results` along with intermediate files.
+Results will be written to `/home/scSplitter_testing/test_run/results` along with intermediate files.
 However, all intermediate files will be deleted to save space.
-Therefore, although FASTR may require a large amount of free disk space in order to store these temporary files, the final results are almost invariably smaller than the input.
+Therefore, although scSplitter may require a large amount of free disk space in order to store these temporary files, the final results are almost invariably smaller than the input.
 If the output directory does not exist, it will be automatically created.
 A log, `summary.txt`, is also provided, which includes run parameters and run times, as well as other information about the run.

 **Fig.2** Output fastq files